If you are a postgraduate, study abroad or Associate student, you can find out more about accommodation opportunities

 All new Postgraduate students joining Queen Mary in September 2024 for their first year of study, will be guaranteed accommodation in University halls of residence or with one of our partner providers, subject to meeting the eligibility criteria.

 The majority of our postgraduate accommodation is en-suite single bedrooms but there are a variety of options available depending on your budget.

 Our Residential Services and Support pages have further details of the available accommodation.
-Should you have any questions about the accommodation, or your September 2023 application, then please contact us stating your name and application ID number.
+Should you have any questions about the accommodation, then please contact us stating your name and application ID number.
 Click the link below to find out more about our accommodation.

 Finding the right place to live is important - especially if you are moving away from home for the first time.

 Aspire Point is home to 445 Queen Mary postgraduate students.
 This development in Stratford will provide affordable living and study space in an iconic student residence with stunning views over London and the Queen Elizabeth Olympic Park.
 Aspire Point is a short (20 minute) bus journey away from our Mile End campus.